 Dr. Tropp specializes in media and politics and representations of pregnancy, motherhood, and families in popular culture.
 She teaches courses in communication theory, media history, campaigns and elections, media law and motherhood studies.
-She is on the Board of the Museum of Motherhood and is a Blogger for MamaPhd at www.InsideHigherEd.com.
+She has been on the board of the Museum of Motherhood and a blogger on work/life balance for Inside Higher Ed.

 B.A., Hunter College of the City University of New York

 Ph.D., New York University